The Down Lo

 Wrangell St. Elias National Park – Alaska

 While this national park may not be on your radar for most well-known, it does get the superlative for the biggest national park covering a whopping 13.2 million acres.
 And with a plethora of nature comes a whole lot of options for activity.
-You can spend your time climbing, hiking, fishing, sea kayaking, and when it’s cold enough, snowshoeing and cross-country skiing.
+You can spend your time climbing, hiking, fishing, sea kayaking, and when it’s cold enough, which is often in Alaska, snowshoeing and cross-country skiing.
 It’s home to a wide range of ecosystems that include Mount Wrangell, an active volcano (don’t worry, the experts say it won’t be erupting any time soon) to some of the largest glaciers in North America.
 On the eastern edge near Canada, not the most accessible national park to get to, but it is definitely worth the effort.

 Lassen Volcanic National Park – California